PX4/PX4-user_guide/en/advanced_config/parameter_reference.md

 </tr>
 <tr>
  <td><strong id="FW_THR_MAX">FW_THR_MAX</strong> (FLOAT)</td>
- <td>Throttle limit max <p><strong>Comment:</strong> Maximum throttle limit in altitude controlled modes.
-Should be set accordingly to achieve FW_T_CLMB_MAX.</p>   </td>
+ <td>Throttle limit max <p><strong>Comment:</strong> This is the maximum throttle % that can be used by the controller.
+For overpowered aircraft, this should be reduced to a value that provides sufficient thrust to climb at the maximum pitch angle PTCH_MAX.</p>   </td>
  <td>[0.0, 1.0] (0.01)</td>
  <td>1.0</td>
  <td>norm</td>
 </tr>
 <tr>
  <td><strong id="FW_THR_MIN">FW_THR_MIN</strong> (FLOAT)</td>
- <td>Throttle limit min <p><strong>Comment:</strong> Minimum throttle limit in altitude controlled modes.
-Usually set to 0 but can be increased to prevent the motor from stopping when descending, which can increase achievable descent rates.
+ <td>Throttle limit min <p><strong>Comment:</strong> This is the minimum throttle % that can be used by the controller.
+For electric aircraft this will normally be set to zero, but can be set to a small non-zero value if a folding prop is fitted to prevent the prop from folding and unfolding repeatedly in-flight or to provide some aerodynamic drag from a turning prop to improve the descent rate.
 For aircraft with internal combustion engine this parameter should be set for desired idle rpm.</p>   </td>
  <td>[0.0, 1.0] (0.01)</td>
  <td>0.0</td>
  <td>norm</td>